ajandris/candlemania/README.md

-Product Catalogue
+Candle Mania
 =================

-Link to
+Link to production site:

 # Introduction

-The Product Catalogue is a sample site for publishing products.
+The Candle Mania is a sample site for publishing blogs about candles and candle-related products.

-A site user can publish, update, and delete its products.
-A user can only see other users' products as a visitor.

-Each product has a picture, title, description and an affiliated product link.

-There is a category.
-Each product can be placed into only one category.
+The site has two parts: blogs and affiliated products.

 ## Users